Elementor Review: The Best WordPress Page Builder

 Popup Builder (Pro Version)

-The popup builder is a relatively new feature, it came with Elementor 2.0 update.
-With it, you can create advanced targeted popups which required another plugin to do before the update.
+The popup builder is a relatively new feature.
+It came with Elementor 2.0 update.
+With it, you can create advanced targeted popups, which require another plugin to do before the update.

-This feature is slightly different from the others in that you can’t find it in the normal Elementor editor.
-To access it, you have to go back to the WordPress dashboard, go to templates, and select popups.
+This feature differs slightly from the others because you can’t find it in the normal Elementor editor.
+To access it, you must go back to the WordPress dashboard, go to templates, and select popups.

-Strangely, after selecting popups you will be taken back to the Elementor editor where you’re able to choose a category of popup along with a template (many to choose from).
+Strangely, after selecting popups, you will be taken back to the Elementor editor, where you can choose a popup category along with a template (many to choose from).
 The category of popups to choose from includes:

-If you’re not interested in using a template then by exiting the library window you will be taken to the editor so you can create your own.
+If you’re not interested in using a template, exiting the library window will take you to the editor so you can create your own.

-Whether you choose to create your own popup or use a template, you’ll be able to control the creation process as if you were creating a regular page/post.
+Whether you create your own popup or use a template, you can control the creation process as if you are creating a regular page/post.

 Theme Builder (Pro Version)